kubeslice/router-sidecar/README.md

 ```

 ### Verify the Installation
-verify the installation by checking the status of router-sidecar pods belonging to the `kubeslice-system` namespace.
+Verify the installation by checking the status of router-sidecar pods belonging to the `kubeslice-system` namespace.

 ```bash
 kubectl get pods -n kubeslice-system | grep vl3-slice-*